JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 [Application Gateway and Modifications to the request](https://learn.microsoft.com/en-us/azure/application-gateway/how-application-gateway-works#modifications-to-the-request)

-From the above _good reading list_ we've learned following things:
+From the above _good reading list_, we've learned the following things:

 - We need to make sure that our application works behind reverse proxy
   - We need to preserve the original host name in the request to the App Service
-    - In practice this means that our App Service should be configured with same custom domain name as the Application Gateway
+    - In practice this means that our App Service should be configured with the same custom domain name as the Application Gateway
   - **Or** then your application should support scenario when it's behind reverse proxy
     - Application should work with `X-Forwarded-*` and/or `X-Original-Host` headers
   - Our application should work when accessed using `/admin` path
-- Application Gateway adds `X-Original-Host` header to the backend request but it does not insert `X-Forwarded-Host` header
+- Application Gateway adds `X-Original-Host` header to the backend request, but it does not insert `X-Forwarded-Host` header
   - App Service authentication uses `X-Forwarded-Host` header to determine the redirect URL
-  - We need to create _rewrite rule_ in the Application Gateway to insert `X-Forwarded-Host` header to the backend requests **or** configure the App Service authentication to use `X-Original-Host` header
+  - We need to create a _rewrite rule_ in the Application Gateway to insert `X-Forwarded-Host` header to the backend requests **or** configure the App Service authentication to use `X-Original-Host` header

 Here are the high-level steps for our deployment: